timvieira/blog/content/counterfactual.md

 (mentioned above).
 Here $p$ and $q$ share an *unknown* environment factor: the distribution of contexts.
-Luckily, we do not need to know the value of this factor in order to apply any of our estimators because they are all based on likelihood *ratios*, thus the shared unknown factors in the importance weights cancel out!
+Luckily, we do not need to know the value of this factor in order to apply any of our estimators because they are all based on likelihood *ratios*, thus the shared unknown factors cancel out!
 Some specific examples are given below.
 Of course, these factors do influence the estimators because they are crucial in *sampling*, they just aren't necessary in *evaluation*.

   - In contextual bandit example, $x$ is a state-action pair, $w_{\theta}(x) =
     \frac{p_{\theta}(x)}{q(x)} = \frac{ p_{\theta}(s,a) }{ q(s,a) } =